 From the bustling stores in San Francisco’s Union Square to the outlet offerings at Ontario Mills to Orange County’s famous malls, California is home to some of the world’s best spots to shop—and there’s never been a better time to indulge in some much-needed retail therapy.
 Though masks should still be worn indoors by all—and are required in certain counties, including Los Angeles and San Francisco—retail destinations across the state are open at full capacity.
 (For tips from the California Retailers Association on how to shop with safety in mind for all, click here.)

 Navigating the Reopening

-“We’re so excited to have a full reopening with no capacity limits, and have that consistency throughout the state of California,” says Rachel Michelin, president of the California Retailers Association.
-Over the course of the past 15 months, guidelines for retailers and shoppers have varied from county to county, but Michelin says that all regions are now following the same guidance.
+“We’re so excited to have a full reopening, and to have that consistency throughout the state of California,” says Rachel Michelin, president of the California Retailers Association.
+Over the course of the pandemic, guidelines for retailers and shoppers have varied from county to county, but Michelin says that all regions are now following the same guidance.
 “From a retail perspective, we don't see any area of the state that's not in compliance,” she says.

 Supporting Independent Retailers